According to your start and end dates ( 2023-11-29 to 2023-12-11 ),

 C. Select and organize what you've found

 Gather your information and keep careful track of your sources as you go along.
-For help with this, see Conducting research and taking notes.
+For help with this, see Conducting research and note taking (PDF).

 Use your policy brief outline (retrieved in Step 1B) to fill in the sections of your policy brief with rough ideas you generate.
 Point form is fine.
 The following questions can help guide this work.
 Even though the executive summary comes at the beginning, notice that it makes more sense to do it at the end.